• Skip to primary navigation

 Vegan Meat Floss in a bowl.

-📘 What is Meat Floss?
+📘 What Is Meat Floss?

-Meat floss (肉鬆) or Rousong in Chinese, is an Asian condiment that consists of finely shredded meat (pork, chicken, or sometimes fish) that is seasoned and then cooked until dried.
+Meat floss (肉鬆), or Rousong in Chinese, is an Asian condiment that consists of finely shredded meat (pork, chicken, or sometimes fish) that is seasoned and then cooked until dried.
 It has a very light and fluffy texture.

 It is used as a topping for rice, congee, silken tofu, as well as baked goods like buns.
 It's perfect to add texture and extra saltiness to many dishes!